Edt-2000/Edt-2000-microcontrollers/src/PowerBar/README.md

 ## Leds

-If the active animation wants to output to the leds, it can invoke `FastLED.show()`:
+If the current animation wants to output new instructions to the leds, it can do so by invoking `FastLED.show()`:

 ```mermaid
 flowchart TD